Written by: Brianna Guild, MHSc SLP

 Date: January 26, 2024

 Decodable words, heart words, high frequency words, sight words… What do all these terms mean and how should we teach these different words?
-If you’ve ever felt confused about this, keep reading!
+If you’ve ever wanted clarification about this, keep reading!

 ✏️ Decodable Words (Regular Words)